liuwaiting/localrepo/goodname.md

-It is a bad name file.
+It is a good name file.